FTC disclaimer: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my link.

 The buyers or the task giver advertise in these mediums and will pay you money for completing their online micro-jobs.

 The online Micro jobs marketplace attracts lots of people due to the sheer fact that these micro-tasks are easy to do and can be completed in less time.

 Some facts you should understand about micro tasks before making sure you want to do Micro jobs online.

 - They are literally any small work or gig you can perform online on any field of your choice.

-- They are the easiest part-time freelance jobs one can get hold on to quickly.
+- They are the most straightforward micro-jobs one can get hold on to quickly.

-- A professional experience or technical degree is not a mandate to start doing online micro jobs.
+- Professional experience or technical degree is not a mandate to start doing online micro-jobs.
 But you can sell a quality gig if you have a specific skill set.

 - It is more of a passive side income way to make money online.